ChangeWindows/Content/readme.md

  - For Mobile, Server, Xbox and IoT there are no restrictions
 - It must have the default wallpaper of that build as its background
 - The screenshot must show off some of the larger changes in this build (if applicable) (for 10158, for example, that was the Edge branding, new browser and new toggles in Action Center)

-**I found some spelling mistakes in the build information, can I create pull requests/tickets for those too?**

-Of course!
-Go wild!
-You can create a new ticket or pull request for anything related to the website.

 **This is on GitHub, can we use it for free?**